On the 27th of June 2020, Rotary Peace Fellow Alumni Association hosted their first Global Cyber Peace Conference.

 The event, hosted virtually via Zoom, involved speakers, organisations and conference attendees from around the world.
 The theme “Envisioning the World after The Great Pause”, placed emphasis on the imagining of new possibilities in a global ‘post-COVID’ society – with Positive Peace at the fore.

-The conference ran for twenty-four hours across three, overlapping time zones: Asia and Oceania, Europe and MENA and the Americas and Caribbean.
+The conference ran for 24 hours across three, overlapping time zones: Asia and Oceania, Europe and MENA and the Americas and Caribbean.

-The Global Cyber Peace conference – organised by Rotary Peace Fellows – marked a new format for global events for the Rotary family.
-IEPs head office – in Sydney, Australia – presented in zone one.
-This first ever IEP online interactive workshop was hosted by Director of Partnerships, Charles Allen APM and Ambassador Program Coordinator, Patricia Garcia AO, featuring IEP Ambassadors Svitlana Fatiuk, Christian Fonye and Lindsay Griswold and moderated by IEP Partnerships Intern, Alice Stafford.
-The presentation centred on the question: How can we use Positive Peace in the COVID recovery?
+The Global Cyber Peace Conference – organised by Rotary Peace Fellowship – marked a new format for global events for the Rotary family.
+IEP’s head office – in Sydney, Australia – presented in zone one.

-Director of Europe & MENA, Serge Stroobants, presented the findings of the 2020 GPI’ followed up by ‘Director of Southern Africa, Trust Mamombe, [who] gave an in-depth overview of the trends in peace for the region and discussed IEP’s concept of Positive Peace as a new innovative form of development.’
+Director of Europe & MENA, Serge Stroobants, presented the findings of the 2020 GPI.
+After that, the Director of Southern Africa, Trust Mamombe gave an in-depth overview of the trends in peace for the region.
+He also discussed IEP’s concept of Positive Peace as a new innovative form of development.